 How to Keep Your House Clean With Dogs

 Dogs can bring incredible joy to any home.
 But they also shed and make messes.
 So today I'm sharing my best tips on keeping your house clean with dogs, no matter how much they shed or how much dirt they track into your home.
-We had the most amazing Boxer for nearly 13 years and now we have a huge, hairy dog, so I speak from experience!
+We had the most amazing Boxer for nearly 13 years and now we have two big, hairy dogs, so I speak from experience!

 woman snuggling Bernese Mountain Dog

-If you follow me on Instagram, y'all know I'm OBSESSED with our Bernese Mountain Dog, Riggins.
+If you follow me on Instagram, y'all know I'm OBSESSED with our Bernese Mountain Dog, Riggins, and our 5-month old English Cream Golden Retriever, Cheif.
 Y'all probably also know we are pretty obsessed with keeping a clean and tidy house.
 So I get lots of questions in my DMs about how in the world we keep our house clean with such a big, hairy dog that sheds a lot.

 I won't try to sugarcoat it and tell you it's easy to keep your house clean with dogs, but it absolutely is possible.
 And it's totally worth it–there's no substitute for the love of a dog, and we wouldn't trade it for the world!